St. Helena, California

 What to Do Nearby

 You could easily limit your wanderings to St. Helena and the three-mile radius of the hotel.
 The partner wineries that offer comp tastings include Whitehall Lane, Merryvale, Clif Family, and Hall.
 If you're into art, Hall has an incredible (and incredibly fun) collection that itself is worth a visit.
-Main Street in St. Helena is great for a lazy stroll through boutiques devoted to home decor (Carter and Co), knives (New West KnifeWorks), English muffins (Model Bakery) and used books (Main Street Bookmine).
+Main Street in St. Helena is great for a lazy stroll through boutiques devoted to home decor (Carter and Co), knives (New West KnifeWorks — try your hand at axe throwing!), English muffins you'll want to devour and bring home (Model Bakery), and used books (Main Street Bookmine).
 Station, the eatery in a former gas station, is the spot for a casual picnic table lunch; Michelin-beloved chef Christopher Kostow's family-style restaurant The Charter Oak is the spot for a wood-fired dinner.